SURGERY INJURY LAWYER SERVING VICTIMS OF SURGICAL ERRORS IN NEW YORK CITY AND THE SURROUNDING AREAS

 Although there are inherent risks involved in any surgical procedure, patients have a right to receive proper care.
 Unfortunately, surgical errors are more common than many people realize.
-In fact, studies have shown that thousands of surgical errors, so-called “never events,” occur each year.
-If you or a loved one has been injured by a preventable surgical mistake, you may have a right to be compensated.
+In fact, studies have shown that more than 4,000 surgical errors, so-called “never events,” occur each year in the U.S. If you or a loved one have been injured by a preventable surgical mistake, you may have a right to be compensated.

 In addition, because all surgeries involve risks, surgeons are required to inform patients of the potential risks, benefits, and alternatives to any surgery or medical procedure, and obtain the patient’s written permission to proceed.
 This is referred to as “informed consent.”
-A surgeon who fails to obtain the patient’s informed consent can be held liable for surgical errors that lead to injuries.
+Failing to obtain the patient’s informed consent is a separate cause of action, and the surgeon can be held liable for injuries that are related to the lack of informed consent.

 - Nerve Injuries – Surgical errors and anesthesia errors can lead to nerve damage.
 Because surgeons often operate close to nerves, surgical instruments can sever or cut nerves or cause inflammation.
-Similarly, nerve damage can result from the administration of general anesthesia if a patient is in a position that could lead to a pinched nerve.
+Similarly, nerve damage can result if a patient is placed and remains in an improper position while under anesthesia during surgery.

 - Anesthesia Errors – These surgical errors can result in serious injuries and fatalities.
 If a patient is given too much anesthesia, he or she may not receive sufficient oxygen, which can cause brain damage or result in death.
 If too little anesthesia is given, a patient might awaken during a surgical procedure and experience tremendous pain.

-- Surgical Equipment Left Inside a Patient – Surgeons and medical teams frequently leave scalpels, clamps, sponges and other surgical equipment in patient’s bodies, which can cause extreme pain, severe infections, or even death.
+- Surgical Equipment Left Inside a Patient – Surgeons and medical teams sometimes leave scalpels, clamps, sponges, and other surgical equipment in patient’s bodies, which can cause extreme pain, severe infections, or even death.
 Surgeons are required to follow proper protocols, including a standard materials checklist, to prevent this from occurring.

 - Wrong Body Part Surgery – These surgical errors are referred to as “wrong side” surgeries, which can lead to the removal of a healthy organ instead of a diseased one, or the amputation of the wrong limb.